ilonakifer/MyRepository/README.md

-data-file-name – name of raw data file (as downloaded from the Kaggle site). model-type – regression or classification. num-classes – number of classes to perform multi-classification on.
-Ignored for regression.
+data-file-name – name of raw data file (as downloaded from the Kaggle site). model-type – regression or classification. num-classes – number of classes to perform multi-classification on (Ignored for regression).